emilyfuhrman/datavis_design/2018_Fall/Studios/02_Joining_Filtering_and_Exploring_Data_in_Tableau.md

-## Studio 02 - Data Exploration and Summarization in Tableau
+## Studio 02 - Joining, Filtering, and Exploring Data in Tableau

-This studio will explore--.
+This studio will explore the process of exploring and manipulating data in Tableau.

 ### Datasets

 We will be using two datasets for this studio:

-* bnames2 - Available [here](https://github.com/emilyfuhrman/datavis_design/blob/master/2017_Fall/Data/02/bnames2.csv.bz2).
+* bnames2 - Available [here](https://github.com/emilyfuhrman/datavis_design/blob/master/2018_Fall/Data/02/bnames2.csv.bz2).
 This dataset consists of the top 1000 male and female baby names in the U.S., from 1880 to 2008.
 It contains 258,000 records with five variables: `year`, `name`, `soundex`, `sex`, and `prop`.
 The `prop` variable refers to the proportions of people of that gender with that name born in that year.
 The `soundex` variable contains a phonetic code designed to index names based on sound similarity, irrespective of spelling variations.
-* births - Available [here](https://github.com/emilyfuhrman/datavis_design/blob/master/2017_Fall/Data/02/births.csv).
+* births - Available [here](https://github.com/emilyfuhrman/datavis_design/blob/master/2018_Fall/Data/02/births.csv).
 This dataset contains 261 records with three variables: `year`, `sex`, and `births`.

 ### Tableau Public
 #### Importing your data